NexPlayer/Unity-SDK/basic/player-information.md

 **public int GetCurrentTime()**
 For VOD streams, it retrieves the current playback time.
-For live streams, Android, iOS, macOS, and WebGL, the current time is the current PTS value of the audio track while, on Windows and Xbox Series X/S, it is the server time value and this value only updates once per second.
+For live streams, Android, iOS, macOS, and WebGL, the current time is the current PTS value of the audio track while, on Windows and Xbox Series X/S, it's the server time value and this value only updates once per second.

 **public int GetTotalTime()**
 For VOD streams, it retrieves the media duration of the current content.